Ekisande is a non-profit organization that supports the local community in Bwera, Uganda near the Congolese border.

 Top products

 We regularly sell good products for a good price.
 You probably feel like a delicious wine for the summer or champagne for the Christmas Holidays, you are a big fan of hot sauce, you want to surprise your employees with an apero box full of goodies or you want an authentic bag, made in Uganda.
-Pass your name and we will keep you informed of these promotions.

 Single donations